schuchert/wikispaces/pages/JPA_Tutorial_3_FAQ.md

 * eclipse can gen hashcode/equals

 ### What did we learn/observe so far (end of day)?
-* Brett: Why we use a DAO //Encapsulates data access, hides entity manager calls.
-Brett: Seperation of Concerns.//
+* Brett: Why we use a DAO .
-* Brett: Contrast the Library to the DAO's //Library is not an entity.
-Library is the 'go-between' (brett: facade design pattern).//
+* Brett: Contrast the Library to the DAO's .
-* //Brett: Set em with a setter....why?// When you get your objects, they're fully configured (nice).
+* ?
+When you get your objects, they're fully configured (nice).
 Brett: makes it more testable
-* //Brett: What's @column for?// Defines attributes for a particular field in DB.
+* ?
+Defines attributes for a particular field in DB.
 Brett: affects physical characteristics as opposed to logical.
-* //Brett: What do you think about variables args?// saves lines of code
+* ? saves lines of code
-* //Brett: what is suppresswarnings for?// brett: hide a warning based on actual query parameter type (not available at compile-time)
+* ? brett: hide a warning based on actual query parameter type (not available at compile-time)
-* //Brett: named query and named queries?, why not put multiple named queries on the same object?// You can have only one version of the annotation on a given object
+* ?
+You can have only one version of the annotation on a given object
-* //Brett: opinions on base dao?// confusing, brett: heavy-handed/overkill
+* ? confusing, brett: heavy-handed/overkill
-* //Brett: EntityManagerBaseTest vs. BaseDAODBTest?// helps if you decide you want to change how you're accessing your database.
+* ? helps if you decide you want to change how you're accessing your database.
-* //Brett: opinions on refactoring as you go?// have to look at code to understand what's changing (head nods)
+* ? have to look at code to understand what's changing (head nods)
-* //Brett: overriding methods? (annotation)// gives compiler ability to flag problem. some class discussion of when needed, when not...
+* ) gives compiler ability to flag problem. some class discussion of when needed, when not...
-* //Brett: @temporal// Brett:time/datastamp
+* l Brett:time/datastamp

 //What else have you learned today?//
-* //Specifying the field for the join table//
+* e
-* //Comments in the code today were more helpful (than yesterday)//
+* )
-* //Cascading with a many-to-many relationship -- you can only put mappedBy on one side, but you can put cascade attributes on both sides.
-Cascading is for convenience -- less calls to entity manager.//
+* .
-* //In the book where define many-to-one (loan), there's an orderBy?// defines the sort order
+* ? defines the sort order

 //Day 3 - Tutorial #3
 Questions//
-* //**Patron has a one-to-many for fines, but no many-to-one on the fines side.
-Why?**// Just an example of a uni-directional relationship.
+* **Patron has a one-to-many for fines, but no many-to-one on the fines side.
+Why?** Just an example of a uni-directional relationship.
-* //**Why is insertable false? (in exercise)**// We think: So that loan has to point at things which already exist. (as opposed to creating new loan/patron at same time)
+* **Why is insertable false? (in exercise)** We think: So that loan has to point at things which already exist. (as opposed to creating new loan/patron at same time)
-* //Seems like more stuff should be done in the library ?// Hold off on that because the next few exercises build up additional requirements which may change your mind
+* ?
+Hold off on that because the next few exercises build up additional requirements which may change your mind

 //What else have you learned today?//
 * //How we can create/persist a given entity//
-* //Named queries//
+* s
 * //Query syntax is better/easier//

 //Notes for Brett://
-* //Need to break up tutorial a bit more.//
+* .

-### //Responses to questions in the exercises//
+### s
 * A Patron can return a book while having an overdue book
 ### Below are the tests to check everything:
 And the new feature that doesn't allow to checkout with overdue books.